-Looking for an extreme thrill-seeking adventure?
-Then look no further than helicopter bungee jumping into a volcano in Pucón, Chile.
+Are you looking for an extreme thrill-seeking adventure?
+Then look no further than a helicopter bungee jumping into a volcano in Pucón, Chile.
 This unique experience is sure to get your heart racing and adrenaline pumping.

-For travelers considering this activity, there are a few things to keep in mind.
-First, it is important to be in good physical shape as the jump can be taxing on the body.
+For travelers considering this activity, there are a few things to remember.
+First, it is important to be in good physical shape as the jump can tax the body.

-Second, travelers should consult with their doctor beforehand to make sure they are cleared for the activity.
-You should definitely have travel insurance before you go, we recommend the World Nomads Extreme Sports travel insurance policy to ensure you are appropriately covered.
+Second, travelers should consult their doctor to ensure they are cleared for the activity.
+You should definitely have travel insurance before you go.
+We recommend finding a policy using TravelInsurance.com to ensure you are appropriately covered.

-If you are looking for an extreme adventure, a helicopter bungee jumping into a volcano in Pucón, Chile is not to be missed.
+If you are looking for an extreme adventure, a helicopter bungee jumping into a volcano in Pucón in Chile is not to be missed.

 About Bungee Jumping into a Volcano

-When it comes to extreme things that you can do as a tourist, many people settle for a high-speed roller coaster or maybe visit a haunted hotel.
-For those who are seeking out a thrill or an extreme sport while taking a vacation or holiday, base jumping, bungee jumping from a bridge, and of course skydiving can all be added to that list.
+When it comes to extreme things you can do as a tourist, many people settle for a high-speed roller coaster or maybe visit a haunted hotel.
+Base jumping, bungee jumping from a bridge, and skydiving can all be added for those seeking a thrill or an extreme sport while taking a vacation or holiday.

 You and someone you love can jump from a helicopter that has flown right into the caldera of a volcano, coming within 700 feet of molten lava.
-There are only a handful of bungee operators that offer this type of epic adventure in the entire world.
+Only a handful of bungee operators offer this type of epic adventure worldwide.

-Could you die?
-Sure… but you’ll be signing a waiver, so it’ll be ok.
-Those that have high blood pressure or other pre-existing conditions should probably avoid the entire experience as it’s not for the faint-hearted.
+Those with high blood pressure or other pre-existing conditions should avoid the entire experience as it’s not for the faint-hearted.

 Villarrica Has An Active Lava Lake!